-Status of Development of Internal Control System
+Status of the Development of the Internal Control System

 Sumitomo Chemical established its Basic Policy for Enhancement of the Internal Control System by a resolution of the Board of Directors, creating a system to ensure the appropriateness of its operations as stipulated in the Companies Act.

 As stated in the basic concept of this policy, we recognize that the development of an internal control system is a necessary process for maintaining a sound organization and should be actively utilized to achieve business objectives.
 To continuously enhance our internal control system, we have formed the Internal Control Committee, which is chaired by the President and consists of Executive Officers responsible for and in charge of each business sector and corporate department.
-Meetings of the committee are held three times a year, with additional meetings held as needed.
+Regular meetings of the committee are held three times a year, with additional meetings held as needed.

 At Sumitomo Chemical, the Internal Control Committee plays a central role in discussing various measures based on the basic policy described above.
-The committee also operates a PDCA cycle by monitoring the implementation status of those measures, and constantly inspects and strengthens the Group’s internal control system in response to changes in the Group’s business and operating environment, ensuring that the Group’s internal control system can function effectively.
+The committee also operates a PDCA (plan-do-check-act) cycle by monitoring the implementation status of those measures, and constantly inspects and strengthens the Group’s internal control system in response to changes in the Group’s business and operating environment, so that the Group’s internal control system can function effectively.

 Organization of the Internal Control Committee